the-carlisle-group/PracticalAPL/APLSource/DocSource/Chapters/Chapter1.md

 2
 ~~~

-An operator looks to its left for a function,
+A monadic operator looks to its left for a function,
 and then takes that function and applies it in some special way
 to the data on the right.